 - Whio allows DOC staff and authorised community groups to record blue duck/whio observations and associated predator control (trapping).

-DOCs spatial data is being made increasingly discoverable from data.govt.nz which in time will become our spatial data's home.
+Data.govt.nz will eventually become our spatial data's home.
 While we're managing this transition, the two platforms (Geoportal and FTP) will remain functional but may have a reduced catalogue.

-DOC's spatial data can be discovered through data.govt.nz and is hosted on the ESRI Open Data Platform.
+Our spatial data is on data.govt.nz and hosted on the ESRI Open Data Platform.
 Data is available to download in various formats (shp, gdb, kml) and as reusable APIs (ESRI Rest and GeoJSON).

 APIs for developers

 DOC continues to make some spatial APIs available for application developers.

 Download our geospatial data